-What To Consider … When You Are Taking Your Child On Outings.
+What To Consider When Taking Your Child On Outings

-“Picture this scenario: you just had a sweet moment with your child on the Autism Spectrum giving him, or her, tickles, and kisses.
+“Picture this scenario: you just had a sweet moment with your child on the Autism Spectrum, giving them tickles and kisses.
 Your child is laughing and coming back for more.
 You are so happy to have the connection.
-You suddenly realize what time it is and you need to go to the store to pick up some items for tonight’s dinner.
+You suddenly realize what time it is and must go to the store to pick up some items for tonight’s dinner.
 You swiftly pick up your child, pull them through their coats, and push them into their shoes.
-You notice yourself tensing up as you enter the grocery store and your child starts to whine.
-You strap your child in the cart and quickly go past the sugar-covered cereals.
-Your child lets out a scream, as they are reaching for a box of something you definitely do not want them to have.
+You notice yourself tensing up as you enter the grocery store, and your child starts to whine.
+You strap your child in the cart and quickly pass the sugar-covered cereals.
+Your child screams as they reach for a box of something you definitely do not want them to have.
 Your child’s screams become louder.
 It seems like everyone is looking at you with judgmental eyes.
 Then, your child bites their hand and reaches up to pull your hair.
 You quickly pick your child up and go back to the car.
-It is almost hard to believe that this is the same child that was laughing with you and giving you kisses an hour ago, in the living room.
+It is almost hard to believe that this is the same child that was laughing with you and giving you kisses an hour ago in the living room.

-“We are all well intended when we take our children to the grocery store, the park, the family reunion, the shopping mall, etc. We can do this without realizing the impact it is having on our children.
-These places have a lot of unpredictability that our children are more sensitive to than we are: strobing fluorescent lights, sounds from cars, the temperature changes from outside to inside, the feeling of surprise when caregivers are trying to physically guide them, the unpredictable actions and judgments of strangers in these places, etc.
+“We are all well intended when we take our children to the grocery store, the park, the family reunion, the shopping mall, etc. We can do this without realizing its impact on our children.
+These places have a lot of unpredictability that our children are more sensitive to than we are: strobing fluorescent lights, sounds from cars, the temperature changes from outside to inside, the feeling of surprise when caregivers are trying to guide them physically, the unpredictable actions and judgments of strangers in these places, etc.

-“In The Son-Rise Program®, we strive to create the most predictable and stress-free environment with the most accepting of people.
+“In The Son-Rise Program®, we strive to create the most predictable and stress-free environment with the most accepting people.
 We want our children on the Autism Spectrum to have more opportunities to see people as user-friendly, FUN, and accepting.
-We see that when our children spend more time in a non-distracting environment with people accepting them and being playful, it is easier for them to interact with others.
-This gives our children more opportunities to play versus needing to focus more energy on trying to adjust their nervous system, to a state of relaxation.
-Even though you and I do not perceive any real danger at these places, your Autistic child’s brain sometimes sends the incorrect signal and the system goes to the sympathetic mode; what is commonly referred to as fight or flight.
-The child who is biting and hair pulling in this scenario is most likely in a sympathetic brain state.
+When our children spend more time in a non-distracting environment with people accepting them and being playful, it is easier for them to interact with others.
+This gives our children more opportunities to play versus needing to focus more energy on adjusting their nervous system to a state of relaxation.
+Even though you and I do not perceive any real danger at these places, your Autistic child’s brain sometimes sends the incorrect signal.
+The system goes to the sympathetic mode called fight or flight.
+In this scenario, the child biting and hair-pulling is most likely in a sympathetic brain state.

 “Is it worth it, checklist: